FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 Transportation
 ~~~~~~~~~~~~~~~~~~

 Robot and control boxes have been calibrated as complete equipment.
-Do not separate them, so it will need to be re -calibrated.
+Do not separate them, that would require recalibration.

 You can only transport the robot in the original packaging.
 If you want to move the robot in the future, save the packaging material in a dry place.